clbx/Cosmic/doc/Cosmic Processor Specifications.md

 ### Adressing Modes

-**Implied:** Opcode has a defined source no operand is needed.
-Generally this defined source is the accumulator
+**Implied:** Opcode has a defined source or destination no operand is needed

 **Immediate:** Data is given directly in operand

 **Absolute:** A position in memory is given, the data is there

-**Relative:** The data given is an offset to a certain value, usually the program counter or other system variables
+**Relative:** The data given is an offset to a certain value.

 **Indirect:** A position in memory is given, the data is at the position described.